Null value support

 Null support is configured per table.
 You can configure one table to store nulls, and configure another table to not store nulls.
 There are two ways to define null storing support in Pinot:

-2. Table based null handling, where all columns in the table are considered nullable.
+2. Table based null storing, where all columns in the table are considered nullable.
 This is how null values were handled before Pinot 1.1.0 and now deprecated.

 Column based null storing